Amsterdam, the Netherlands [Image: Flickr user _dChris]Enlarge Photo

 Chrome exhaust pipeEnlarge Photo

-Ting hasn't made details on the legislation public yet, but it would be the first regulations of its kind in North America.
+Ting hasn't made details on the legislation public yet, but it would be the first rule of its kind in North America.

 Back in The Netherlands, the new Dutch government said it plans to make 4 billion Euros available to continue its transition to renewable energies.
 It will also close all coal power plants by 2030.